Dirt Bike Loading Ramps

 It's only an eight-foot journey but lots of things can go wrong when loading a dirt bike into a pickup truck, and Murphy's Law always seems to hover over the loading process.
 It's fairly easy getting the dirt bike halfway up the ramp, but then comes the big step into the truck bed which is where many of the mishaps occur.
 There really aren't any 'how to load a dirt bike secrets', but a having a good set of ramps (along with some practice) is an important factor.
 Wooden ramps and metal ramps are the two most popular options, and each has their pluses and minuses.

 Wooden dirt bike ramps have been around for a long time.
-They're readily available, inexpensive, and you can easily cut them down if they're too long.
+They're readily available, inexpensive, and you can easily cut the planks shorter if they're too long.
 There are, however, several drawbacks to wooden ramps.
-There's no easy way to secure them to the truck so they're more prone to kicking out when loading a bike, especially for beginners.
+There's no easy way to secure them to the truck so they're more prone to kicking out when loading a bike.
 They're not as strong as metal ramps and they can be very slippery when wet.
 Backing the bike out of the truck is more difficult because the end of the wood ramp sticks up due to the thickness of the wood and the angle of the ramp.
-The small metal ramp adapters (Amazon) that attach to the ends of the wooden planks make it much easier to get the bike's tire onto the plank, but check that the metal adapters have some kind of padding on the bottom so you don't scratch your tailgate.
-Wooden ramps work really well if you have a small embankment to back up to so you can lower the ramp's angle, but you'll need a similar layout at the destination end.
+The small metal ramp adapters (Amazon) shown in the photo below, attach to the ends of the wooden planks which makes it much easier to get the bike's tire onto the plank, but check that the metal adapters have some kind of padding on the bottom so you don't scratch your tailgate.